 Pick toddler friendly rides for your FastPasses

 If you are heeding our advice to do half days with toddlers, this advice is especially important because your park time is limited.
 Use your FastPasses to make a toddler-friendly ride reservations.
-Check out some of our recommendations for the best rides for toddlers here.
 This means that once you were in the park, you will get quickly on the rides of your choice, and your little ones will not have to wait in long lines.